-- 10.4.4.1 Paid Educational Leave is granted through the authority of the College.
-In adjudicating proposals to establish eligibility for Paid Educational Leave, the enhancement of the educational goals of the College, the excellence and the professional merit of the leave proposal and the competence of the employee to accomplish the purposes of the leave are amongst the prime considerations.
+10.4.4.1 Paid Educational Leave is granted through the authority of the University.
+In adjudicating proposals to establish eligibility for Paid Educational Leave, the enhancement of the educational goals of the University, the excellence and the professional merit of the leave proposal and the competence of the employee to accomplish the purposes of the leave are amongst the prime considerations.
 The Paid Educational Leave Committee has the authority to set the standards for Paid Educational Leave and to adjudicate leave proposals against those standards.
+The

-The Paid Educational Leave Committee shall not weigh the relative merits of proposed Paid Educational Leaves in the adjudication process. - 10.4.4.2 Paid Educational Leave may be combined with earned Professional Development and vacation time. - 10.4.4.3 Proposals for Paid Educational Leave will be invited once each academic year.
+Paid Educational Leave Committee shall not weigh the relative merits of proposed Paid Educational Leaves in the adjudication process.

+- 10.4.4.2 Paid Educational Leave may be combined with earned Professional Development and vacation time. - 10.4.4.3 Proposals for Paid Educational Leave will be invited once each academic year.
 The closing date for each year's proposals will be at least sixteen (16) months prior to the beginning of the academic year to which the leave relates.
-Applicants will receive a decision at least twelve (12) months prior to the beginning of the academic year to which the leave relates. - 10.4.4.3.1 Proposals for Paid Educational Leaves beginning in the immediately following academic year shall be treated in the same manner as other proposals if the appropriate Dean and Coordinator agree the functional needs of the College can reasonably be met during the leave. - 10.4.4.4 Proposals for Paid Educational Leave are submitted to the appropriate Dean and must be accompanied by an outline of the purpose of the leave. - 10.4.4.5 Proposals received are adjudicated by the Paid Educational Leave Committee which consists of six faculty members or their alternates (see 2.8). - 10.4.4.6 The amount allocated to the employee for the purposes of leave shall be computed as follows:
+Applicants will receive a decision at least twelve (12) months prior to the beginning of the academic year to which the leave relates. - 10.4.4.3.1 Proposals for Paid Educational Leaves beginning in the immediately following academic year shall be treated in the same manner as other proposals if the appropriate Dean and Coordinator agree the functional needs of the University can reasonably be met during the leave. - 10.4.4.4 Proposals for Paid Educational Leave are submitted to the appropriate Dean and must be accompanied by an outline of the purpose of the leave. - 10.4.4.5 Proposals received are adjudicated by the Paid Educational Leave Committee which consists of six faculty members or their alternates (see 2.8). - 10.4.4.6 The amount allocated to the employee for the purposes of leave shall be computed as follows:

-$$\frac{PELS \ credits \ applied}{16} \times \frac{1}{10} \times \frac{1}{10}$$ unless the employee earned their credits as a Private Music Instructor, in which case the amount allocated for these credits shall be computed as follows:
+$$\frac{PELS\ credits\ applied}{16}\ x\frac{1}{10}\ x\ employee'\ s\ per\ section\ rate\ at\ time\ of\ leave\ x\ 8$$ unless the employee earned their credits as a Private Music Instructor, in which case the amount allocated for these credits shall be computed as follows:

-PELS credits applied

-$$\frac{1}{16}$$

-$\frac{1}{10}$ x employee's hourly rate at time of leave x 100 x 8
+$$\frac{\textit{PELS credits applied}}{16} \times \frac{1}{10} \times \textit{employee's hourly rate at time of leave x 100 x 8}$$